Boilerplate Overview: NodeJS + React

 <script src="./index.jsx"></script>

-1. We render react-router-dom with router in the root DOM in index.jsx.
+in the root DOM in index.jsx.

 ReactDOM.createRoot(document.getElementById('root')).render(